availproject/avail-light/README.md

 ```

 Create one yaml configuration file in the root of the project & put following content.
-Config example is for a light client connecting to a local node using a local bootstrap, detailed config specs can be found bellow.
+Config example is for a light client connecting to a local node using a local bootstrap, detailed config specs can be found below.

 ```yaml
 # config.yaml